wing5wong/artisan-whs-static/source/_announcements/2022-08-22_teacher-only-day.md

 * **Future Focus Week 2022**

 A wide variety of Future Focus and course selection activities will begin from 22 August onwards.

-There will also be a Future Focus evening for students and parents in the school Library on Thursday, 25 August.
+Our Future Focus Evening is on Thursday 25 August, between 5.30pm-7pm in the School Library.
+Parents and students are welcome to come along any time between 5.30pm-7pm for an informative presentation from teachers related to subjects offered for 2023.